Enter

 Venue: Founders Hall, Caro Convention Centre, Federation University, University Drive, Mt Helen

-A Stardom account is required to enter.
+A MyStage account is required to enter.

 Music Scores

-Freemasons Festival of Schools Instrumental Music
+Freemasons Instrumental Music

 Every year young musicians from schools around Victoria converge on Ballarat for the Royal South Street Society Ballarat Eisteddfod’s Freemasons Festival of Schools Instrumental Music.
 Entrants can now perform in both competitive and non-competitive sections that provide constructive feedback and on-stage workshops.